utopia-foss/utopia/dune/utopia/models/SimpleEG/README.md

 ## Fundamentals

 The world is a regular square grid of cells.
 Each cell represents one player^1 that possesses two internal properties: a strategy and a payoff.
-The strategy -- in the following denoted by $`S_i`$, where $`i`$ denotes a specific strategy from the set of all possible strategies -- determines how the player interacts with its neighbors.
+The strategy – in the following denoted by $`S_i`$, where $`i`$ denotes a specific strategy from the set of all possible strategies – determines how the player interacts with its neighbors.
 Thus, the basic interaction is pair-wise.
-However, the neighborhood of a player, which is defined through the grid, consists of multiple players, such that that per iteration step multiple games are played.
-The resulting gain from the individual games are summed up and stored as the player's payoff.
+However, the neighborhood of a player, which is defined through the grid, consists of multiple players, such that that multiple games are played per iteration step.
+The resulting gain from the individual games are summed up and stored as each player's payoff.

 ^1 In evolutionary game theory models, interacting entities are normally called players.
-This model is, at its current state, a pure evolutionary game model, therefore we will speak of players.
-However, if more complexity is introduced, e.g. by coupling this model with other models the entities should be referred to as the more general agents.
+This model is, in its current state, a pure evolutionary game model, therefore we will speak of "players".
+However, if more complexity is introduced, e.g. by coupling this model with other models, the entities should be referred to by the more general term "agents".
 <!-- Do we want to have this footnote?
 If yes, smaller font for footnotes?
 Perhaps link to agent definition in Kurt's Script? -->

 ### The Game – The Gain

-The payoff, a player receives from a single game, is encoded in the interaction matrix:
+The payoff a player receives from a single game is encoded in the interaction matrix:
 <!--
 ```math
 W = \bordermatrix{~ & S_0 & S_1 \cr